martindessart/martindessart.github.io/_projects/5_project.md

 ---
 layout: page
-title: Supervision of M1 internship
+title: M1 internship | Supervision
 description: Effects of light and turbidity on the habituation of Aedes aegypti mosquito larvae
 img: assets/img/5.jpg
 importance: 5